Quotmovet/Quotmovet/README.md

 # 💫 About Me:
 👋 Hi!
-My name is Ruslan, and I’m an Android Developer.<br>💻 I’m passionate about building native Android apps using Kotlin and Java.<br>📱 I care about clean architecture, good UI/UX, and writing readable, maintainable code.<br>🚀 Always learning and growing in the field of mobile development.<br>🌱 Currently exploring Jetpack Compose and Clean Architecture.<br>📫 Contact me: @Quotmovet
+My name is Ruslan.<br>💻 I’m passionate about building native Android apps using Kotlin and Java.<br>📱 I care about clean architecture, good UI/UX, and writing readable, maintainable code.<br>🚀 Always learning and growing in the field of mobile development.<br>🌱 Currently exploring Jetpack Compose and Clean Architecture.<br>📫 Contact me: @Quotmovet

 ## 🌐 Socials: